ANWR 2016

 Wolverine is the hardest of these animals to see in the wild.
 We have not seen one, maybe some day

 Our bush flights for the backpack trip started in Fairbanks.
 We did a quick hop to Fort Yukon (2), then Venette (3) and another hop to Arctic Village (4).
-The first 3 legs were on the plane above then we got on the small plane.
+The first 3 legs were on the plane on the right then we got on the small plane.
 And yes we are backpacking North of the Arctic Circle

 This is the little airport, next stop no airport